- Contact Us

 - LLEA 630(V) Seminar in research methods

-Substantial, diverse experience in language learning (as well as teaching and researching) is a singularly valuable element in the intellectual and personal development of SLS specialists pursuing a doctoral degree.
-Such experience, reflected upon, is an extremely valuable supplement to the scholarly knowledge obtained through a PhD in SLS.
+Substantial, diverse experience in language learning (as well as teaching and researching) is a critical element in the intellectual and personal development of SLS specialists pursuing a doctoral degree.
+Such experience, reflected upon, is a crucial supplement to the scholarly knowledge obtained through a PhD in SLS.

 Accordingly, we require doctoral students to document and reflect on substantial, diverse learning experience in two languages other than their native/first language.
 This requirement is fulfilled by submitting a 3-to-5-page reflective essay to the student’s advisor any time during the first two years of study and before advancement to candidacy.
 In the 3-to-5-page essay, the SLS doctoral candidates should reflect on their learning of two languages and give an account of it which is informed by relevant academic theory/literature.
 Supporting documentation can be appended to the essay, if relevant.
 Fulfillment of the language learning experience requirement must be approved by the student’s advisor.